-Keizo Koya, Ph.D.
-Pursuant to a letter agreement dated October 1, 2002 between us and Dr. Koya, we agreed to employ Dr. Koya as Senior Vice President of Drug Development, beginning on October 1, 2002.
-Dr. Koya's annual base salary is currently \$286,000.
-Under our bonus policy, Dr. Koya is eligible to receive an annual performance-based cash bonus of up to 40% of his base salary.
+Vojo Vukovic, M.D., Ph.D.
+Pursuant to a letter agreement dated December 9, 2008, between us and Dr. Vukovic, we agreed to employ Dr. Vukovic as Vice President, Clinical Research, beginning on January 19, 2009.
+In connection with the execution of the letter agreement, we agreed to reimburse Dr. Vukovic for up to \$50,000 of his expenses incurred in relocating from New Jersey to Massachusetts, all of which is repayable to us in the event that Dr. Vukovic's employment with us is terminated, voluntarily or otherwise, within 18 months of January 19, 2009.
+In July 2009, Dr. Vukovic was promoted to serve as our Senior Vice President, Chief Medical Officer.
+Dr. Vukovic's annual base salary is currently \$320,000.
+Under our bonus policy, Dr. Vukovic is eligible to receive an annual performance-based bonus of up to 40% of his base salary.

 We also have severance and change of control arrangements in place with each of the executive officers named in our Summary Compensation Table.
-For a description and quantification of benefits payable to the executive officers in connection with a termination of employment or a change of control pursuant to these arrangements, see "-Potential Payments Upon Termination or Change of Control".
+For a description and quantification of benefits payable to the executive officers in connection with a termination of employment or a change of control pursuant to these arrangements, see "-Potential Payments Upon Termination or Change of Control."

-Fiscal Year 2008 Equity Awards
+Fiscal Year 2009 Equity Awards

-On February 27, 2008, the Board of Directors awarded our executive officers the option awards set forth in the 2008 Grants of Plan-Based Awards table as part of the annual option award grants to all of our officers and employees.
-The size of the option awards granted to these executive officers were in line with the target amounts established by the Compensation Committee for annual stock option awards for 2007 performance, based on 100% performance level: 126% for Vice Presidents, 156% for Senior Vice Presidents, and 380% for our Chief Executive Officer.
+On April 13, 2009, the Compensation Committee awarded our executive officers option awards as part of the employee retention program described in the Compensation Discussion and Analysis.
+The size of the option awards granted to these executive officers under this program were in line with the target amounts established by the Compensation Committee for annual stock option awards for 2008 performance, based on 100% performance level: 126% for Vice Presidents, 156% for Senior Vice Presidents, and 380% for our Chief Executive Officer.
+These options vested as to 50% of the shares on January 13, 2010, and vest as to the remaining 50% of the shares on October 13, 2010.